tinacms/tina.io/content/docs/cli.md

 ## Compiling and Generating Types

-Sometimes you might want to only compile your schema.ts into a static files for the server to use.
+Sometimes you might want to only compile your schema.ts into static files for the server to use.
 This can be done with

 ```bash,copy
 yarn tinacms schema:compile